-- Time from Trigger to full open: 5.8mS
+- Time from Trigger to full open: 9.4mS

 - Exposure Time: Configurable with StopShot

-The High Speed Shutter is attached to the lens with the supplied lens adapter that has 37 mm x 0.5 mm threads on it.
+The High Speed Shutter is attached to the lens with the supplied lens adapter that has 37 mm x 0.75 mm threads on it.
 You can see the pieces required to mount it in the diagram above.
 The step down ring is not included and will need to be sized to the lens you are planning to attach the shutter to.
 We stock all of the common sizes and even some uncommon sizes.
 You can find them here.

-To the left you can see how it looks all put together.
-The distance from the lens to the end of the shutter is 23 mm.
+Above you can see how it looks all put together.
 The clamp can be tightened to the point that no rotation is possible between the shutter and the adapter ring or it can be left just loose enough to allow rotation.
 The images show a V1 shutter but the V2 shutter has an identical mounting scheme and all mounting parts are backwards compatible.

-The High Speed Shutter has 34 mm x 0.5 mm filter threads for a clear UV filter.
+The High Speed Shutter has 34 mm x 0.75 mm filter threads for a clear UV filter.
 The filter keeps insects and other debris out of the shutter.
-If you use lights to attract insects having this filter is highly recommended.
+If you use lights to attract insects installing this filter is highly recommended.

 As shown below the High Speed Shutter is mounted on the end of the camera lens to be used.
 It is then necessary to coordinate the insects position, the camera shutter, the high speed shutter and the flash to capture a successful image.
 Fortunately StopShot (our high speed controller) is capable of keeping all of this in order.
 In keeping with our insect in flight example above the sequence of events that needs to happen is described below.
 For this example StopShot will need to be connected to a cross beam sensor to detect the object (it will be our trigger).
 Here is the high level process that needs to happen to capture an image:

-1. The camera shutter needs to be held open (and refreshed every so often to prevent digital noise).
+1. The camera shutter needs to be held open (and refreshed every so often to prevent digital noise on the sensor).